41 Pretty Ways to Decorate Your Mantel for Christmas

 Editor's Tip: Hang the wreath over a mirror for a reflective element.
-Mercury glass candleholders and votives add gleam to the scene.
+Mercury glass candle holders and votives finish this modern Christmas mantel idea.

 Add a pop of citrus to your mantel with lemons, limes, kumquats, and clementines artfully arranged on trays along with miniature sparkling ornaments.
 Fill in the open spaces with springs of greenery and classic white pillar candles.

 Editor's Tip: Highlight the trays with no-sew runners.
 Using a 1/2 yard of white felt from a crafts store, cut a piece for each arrangement that is slightly narrower than the tray and long enough to hang over the mantel (but not too close to the hearth for safety reasons).
 Snip the ends to a point.

 When it comes to fireplace Christmas decorations, take the opportunity to show off your favorite collectibles.
 This grouping of treasured stockings looks as good now as it did 20 years ago.
 Whole fruits intertwined with the green boughs add a pop of brightness to this country Christmas mantel decorating idea.

 Pretty Peppermint Mantel

 This sweet scene gets its charm from red, white, and green peppermints.
 Clusters of candy and striped candles create a holly jolly mantel scene.

 Editor's Tip: To enhance the look, add a bright red wreath and mini trees to the lineup.

 Take your mantel-decorating cue from the facade's color.
 This warm green space is outfitted with a simple fireplace Christmas garland made of fresh evergreen branches.
 Snowy white stockings hang from the mantel, pointing toward the birch logs below.